redindian/homebridge-home-easy/README.md

 ```

-If you want you can specify the devices yourself using the
+If you want you can specify the devices yourself using the following syntax:
-following syntac:

  ```
 "platforms": [